-The Department of Defense Education Activity (DoDEA) wants students to wear purple on April 14 in celebration of the month and what they're calling "Purple Up" day.
-Rock your purple shirt this year, even if you're not in school!
+The Department of Defense Education Activity (DoDEA) wants students to wear purple on April 19 in celebration of the month and what they're calling "Purple Up" day.
+Rock your purple shirt no matter where you are!

 Military Child Awards

 Each April, Operation Homefront marks Month of the Military Child by hosting a gala and awards presentation for their Military Child of the Year Awards.
-In 2020 and 2021, however, the awards occurred without a gala.
 Each branch winner still will receive the $10,000 prize, a laptop computer and other donated gifts.
+In 2020 and 2021 the awards occurred without a gala.

 The Military Child of the Year awardees are selected through a nomination process that begins each fall.
 Children ages 13 to 18 are eligible for the awards, and awardees are selected based on their "scholarship, volunteerism, leadership, extracurricular involvement, and other criteria while facing the challenges of military family life," according to Operation Homefront.

-The American Red Cross has several resources to help military children with their mental health.
+The American Red Cross also has resources to help military children with their mental health.